API Security 101: Understanding the Basics

 Benefits of Using an API Gateway

 API gateways play a significant role in securing APIs.
 They act as a protective shield for sensitive data transmitted through APIs by providing various security features like user authentication and access control.
-Besides this, it offers centralized control and management of APIs, which makes monitoring access easy.
+Besides this, it offers centralized control and management, which makes monitoring access easy.
 Alongside safeguarding data from hackers or intruders accessing XML or JSON payloads directly through API endpoints, they improve performance by caching frequently accessed data and reducing the load on backend servers.
+Additionally, using an API gateway for API protection can help mitigate common API security risks such as misconfigurations, logic flaws, and vulnerabilities.
+This added layer of security provided by API management can provide peace of mind for organizations handling sensitive data through APIs.

 How to Implement API Throttling and Rate Limiting

-API Throttling and rate limiting are crucial measures for ensuring secure APIs.
+API throttling and rate limiting are crucial measures.
 These two practices work together to prevent overload on the API server, which could negatively impact its functionality.
 Throttling involves limiting the number of requests a client can make in a given period, while rate limiting ensures that each client is allowed only a certain number of requests per second.
-The implementation of these practices should flow smoothly from the previous topics discussed in this post, including the OWASP Top 10 Security Vulnerabilities for APIs and broken authentication and session management in API security.
+The implementation of these practices, known as rate limits, should flow smoothly from the previous topics discussed in this post, including the OWASP Top 10 Security Vulnerabilities for APIs and broken authentication and session management in API security.

 Authentication and OAuth in API Gateway